AnyChart/docs.anychart.com/Common_Settings/Legend/Basic_Settings.md

 ## Source

-By default, each legend item represents one of the series of the chart.
+By default, legend items of a multiple-series chart represent one of the series of the chart.

 You can set the source of the items by using the {api:anychart.core.ui.Legend#itemsSourceMode}itemsSourceMode(){api} method with `"series"` (default) or `"categories"` as a parameter – see {api:anychart.enums.LegendItemsSourceMode}anychart.enums.LegendItemsSourceMode{api}: